pennhanlee/tp/docs/DeveloperGuide.md

 Step 4: `CommandResult` is returned as a feedback to the user. <br>
 *If there is an existing book with the same name, an exception will be thrown with a message to the User*

-Below is an activity diagram which illustrates the flow of events for adding a book
+Below is an activity diagram which illustrates the flow of events for adding a book:

 ![Add command flow of execution](images/AddActivityDiagram.png)

-Below is a sequence diagram which illustrates the a scenario where a User adds a valid book <br>
+Below is a sequence diagram which illustrates the a scenario where a User adds a valid book: <br>
 Command: `add n/Harry Potter g/Fiction tp/1000 b/100`

 ![Interactions inside the logic component for the add command](images/AddSequenceDiagram.png)